 - the mortgage is capped at four times the maximum household income of $120,000, or $480,000.
 This means the average price of a home would be $500,000 to $600,000, depending on the down payment.

 Critics have questioned the value of the First Time Home Buyer Incentive, arguing that it will do little to help homebuyers in Canada’s priciest housing markets – those people who need the incentive the most.
-To that point, if elected the Liberals have pledged to expand the program to homes priced up to $789,000 in Toronto, Vancouver and Victoria to $789,000.
+The incentive was originally capped at $480,000, but Trudeau made an election promise to increase the threshold in Toronto, Vancouver and Victoria to $789,000.
 According to the RE/MAX Housing Affordability Report, this is where home prices in these cities sat in 2019, and where they’re expected to go in 2020: